-(2) Is the least useful, since the range of capacitor values is only half that of 1% resistors.
+(2) Is the least useful, since the range of capacitor values is less than half that of 1% resistors (especially if you have access to the 'E24' series resistors - 24 values per decade).
 Really strange values can be assured, which will require parallel combinations of smaller caps - messy and not necessary.

 (3) Is useful to check that the components selected will give you the frequency that you first thought of, or something reasonably close after standard component values have been substituted for the theoretical values you will get with the calculation.
 In general, a variation of less than 1/3 octave will not cause any problems.

 The calculator program is far easier and more fun, too.
 (Of course I like it - I wrote it !)

 Capacitor values need to be accurate - the standard offering is ±10%, which is not really good enough.
 If you have (or can get access to) a capacitance meter, simply buy more than you need (they are inexpensive), and select the values to be within 2% or better if possible.
 My experience is that the tolerance of most MKT and MKP caps is actually better than that quoted, but you do need to check!
 The absolute value is not particularly important, but fairly close matching is needed to ensure flat response across the crossover frequency, and to preserve the stereo image.